ckeditor/ckeditor5/docs/framework/guides/abbreviation-plugin-tutorial/abbreviation-plugin-level-3.md

 		} );

 		this.setTemplate( {
-			// Options for the form template.
+			// Setting the form template.
 			// ...
 		} );
 	}